-Land uses surrounding airports and airstrips can result in hazards to aircraft as well as hazards to persons on the ground associated with aircraft accidents and community
+Land uses surrounding airports and airstrips can result in hazards to aircraft as well as hazards to persons on the ground associated with aircraft accidents and community exposure to noise.

 An ALUP is a guidance document used by local agencies and property owners to promote land uses in the vicinity of airports that are compatible with airport operations.